Code-Institute-Submissions/CrossFit-Hove-MS1/README.md

 7. Contact Us - Simple contact form allows the user to send a general message the the gym owner by filling in the 3 required boxes and pressing submit.

 8. Map - The embedded Google map allows the user to locate the gym by clicking on it or if they recognise the area can see where it is.
 This also allows for it to be clicked and open a new page in google maps.
+The map is hidden in mobile view for UX styling.
+A map icon is located in the footer also.

 9. Social - The social media accounts the gym has are linked here, the user can easily identify the social platform by the logo and click to be redirected.